 👉 You can find more about visiting South Point in our itinerary post Visiting South Point: the southernmost point of the Australian Mainland.

-Southernmost Point (Overall): South East Cape, Tasmania
+Southernmost Point (Continent): South East Cape, Tasmania

 From Cockle Creek, a 15km return trail leads you through eucalypt forests and buttongrass plains to the dramatic cliffs of South East Cape.
 This is where raw wilderness and coastal isolation converge.